Shiroten/SysProg/Übung 5/raw/Gruppe 5 - Janowitz, Nguyen, Rossa,  Seiler, Uhl/Aufgabe5.rst

 			* What is the difference between the .data section and the .bss section?

-				The .data section is static and the .bss is dynamic for one example.
+				The .data section is static and the .bss is dynamic for example.
-				Also the .data section stores the initialized data from the source code where the .bss holds temporary new data create in the runtime
+				Also the .data section stores the initialized data from the source code where the .bss holds temporary new data created in the runtime

 			* What are the system calls related to reading and writing files?